IMMC-UWaterloo/ARCGen/README.md

 The characteristic average of the input signals is defined as the mean value at each normalized arc-length.
 The response corridors are the envelope of all ellipses.
 As there is no closed-form way of extracting this envelope, a marching-squares algorithm is used to extract this envelope numerically.
 Because the envelope is extracted numerically, it is important that the number of resampling points (`nResamplePoints`) are large enough to ensure that ellipses are sufficiently overlapped to provide a smooth, realistic envelope.
 Similarly, the resolution of the marching squares grid (`CorridorRes`) should be fine enough to capture the shape of the ellipses correctly.
 This last feature is similar to ensuring that the mesh of a finite element or computational fluid dynamics simulation is fine enough to resolve features.

 # Change Log
+## R2022a
+R2022a contains a number of small bug fixes, but largely consists of documentation updates.
+R2022a also represents the first release to be packaged as a MATLAB toolbox for single file installation.
+- 'arcgen.m' updated to handle file paths more robustly.
+- All scripts in `Test Cases` updated to act as ARCGen tutorials

 ## R2021d
 R2021d represents a significant performance improvement over previous versions.
 Corridor extraction has been completely refactored to reduce runtime in that part of the code by upwards of 10x.
 Corridor extraction is also far more robust than previous verions, which should eliminate crashes in some use case.
 Runtimes assocaited with signal registration and corridor extraction can be further reduced through the integration of MATLAB's Parallel Computing Toolbox.
 Additionally, R2021d represents the first release with a formal license, GNU GPL v3
 - Added the 'UseParallel' to accelerate signal registration and envelope extraction.
 Requries the MATLAB Parallel Computing Toolbox.